Savings Accounts vs. Bond Funds & ETFs: Which is Better?

 - Mortgage bonds

-And since bonds typically run in terms ranging from 15 to 30 years, you can also get funds based on terms.
+Some bond funds may contain a mix of some or all of the above bond types.
+Since bonds typically run in terms ranging from 15 to 30 years, you can also get funds based on terms.
+For

 Bond mutual funds vs. bond ETFs

 Bond mutual funds are typically actively managed funds.

 That is, the fund attempts to outperform the general bond market.